ev0clu/patient-manager/README.md

 7. Run `npm run prisma:seed` to add admin registration into the database. _email_: `admin@patient.com`, _password_: `admin1234`
 8. Run `npm run dev`
 9. Backend server running at `http://localhost:5000/`
-10. Run `npm run prisma:studio` if you would like to see the database content +1 If you want to reset the database run `npx prisma db seed` then seed the db again with `npm run prisma:studio`
+10. Run `npm run prisma:studio` if you would like to see the database content<br>

+If you want to reset the database run `npx prisma db push --force-reset` then seed the db again with `npm run prisma:seed`

 #### How to run backend test